avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 git submodule add https://github.com/adityatelange/hugo-PaperMod.git themes/PaperMod --depth=1
 ```

-This code changes the directory to the test.com.
+This code changes the directory to test.com.
 It initializes git in the current folder.
 And finally pulls the PaperMod theme from Github into the ```themes/PaperMod``` folder.

-Your directory should now look like this.
+Your directory should now look like this:

 ![test.com directory](/img/test.com_directory.png)